 Why Do Pugs Shed So Bad?

-However, this shouldn’t put you off choosing the breed as your next pet, because there are plenty more reasons why you should adopt a Pug than why you shouldn’t.
+However, this shouldn’t put you off choosing the breed as your next pet because there are plenty more reasons why you should adopt a Pug than you shouldn’t.

 That said, one of the biggest things I wish I’d been aware of before adopting my Pug was how much they shed.

-If you haven’t owned a heavy-shedding breed before, it might be difficult to understand how heavy we’re talking.
+If you haven’t owned a heavy-shedding breed before, it might be not easy to understand how heavy we’re talking.

 Just picture stroking your dog and coming away with near handfuls of their fur.
 While it might not be this bad all year round, it certainly gets that way during some seasons.

 Before long, if you’re a bit lazy with the vacuuming, you’ll have enough to build a second dog!

 Like all other heavily shedding breeds, there are plenty of reasons why Pugs shed so badly.